 Grip the front handle with your left hand.
 Hold the chain saw on the ground by placing your right foot through the rear handle.
 (22)

-Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine starts.
-Never wrap the starter cord around your hand
+Pull the starter handle, 4: Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly until the engine fires.